bzou-tubi/sample_size_calculator/README.md

 2. Run through the sample size calculations (with the ability for the user to set custom parameters).
 Output a table that displays sample required for all chosen platforms.

 The bulk of the work is focused on adding flexibility to #1.
 This tool is WIP and there are many improvements to be done (in order of priority):
-- Adding analytics_richevent filtering capabilities (ie. can we pull all users who watched 70% of a video, then hit the back button?)
-- Adding capability to have more than 1 attribute and metric filter
+- Adding capability to have more than 1 filter in a specific filter type
 - Adding flexibility for the user to define their own primary metrics